This driver implements read and write access for spatial data in INGRES database tables. This functionality was introduced in GDAL/OGR 1.6.0.

-If the host and instance options are both specified, the username and password *must* be supplied as to componsit the dynamic vnode.
-The default protocal is Tcp/IP.
-If any other protocal is expected to be used, a pre-build vnode is preferable.
+If the host and instance options are both specified, the username and password *must* be supplied as it creates a temporary dynamic vnode connection.
+The default protocal is TCP/IP.
+If any other protocal is expected to be used, a pre-built vnode is preferable.
 If vnode and these two options are passed at the same time, an error will occur.

 If an integer field exists in a table that is named "ogr_fid" it will be used as the FID, otherwise FIDs will be assigned sequentially.
 This can result in different FIDs being assigned to a given record/feature depending on the spatial and attribute query filters in effect at a given time.